ohitstom/spicetify-extensions/immersiveView/README.md

 ### Usage
 Load Spotify.
-Click on the fullscreen button next to your user profile.
+Click on the fullscreen button next to your user profile, or press `ctrl + i` to toggle on or off, and additionally `esc` to exit.

 ### Compatibility
 This extension should pose no compatibility issues since it is just css.